Datapack-Hub/frontend/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Please use, modify, and distribute the code according to the license terms.

 ---